Founding the Project

-The Living New Deal has its roots in a book project by Dr. Gray Brechin on the WPA in California, but quickly outgrew the original intent as the vast extent of New Deal public works projects became clear.
+The Living New Deal has its roots in a book project by Dr. Gray Brechin on the WPA in California, but soon outgrew the original intent as the vast extent of New Deal public works projects became clear.
 In 2005, the project became a team effort to inventory, map, and interpret how the New Deal radically modernized California.
-After two years as a strictly volunteer operation, the California Living New Deal Project was officially launched in 2007 at the University of California, Berkeley, under the direction of Professor Richard Walker.
+After two years as a small volunteer operation, the California Living New Deal Project was officially launched in 2007 at the University of California, Berkeley, under the direction of Professor Richard Walker.
 This was done in partnership with the California Historical Society (CHS), which helped provide visibility around the state, and the Institute for Research on Labor and Employment (IRLE) at UC Berkeley, where the technical side of the project was developed.
 Financial support came from grants by the Columbia Foundation and IRLE.

-In late 2010, we decided to go national; thenceforth, the Living New Deal would cover the entire country – 50 states and several territories.
+By the end of 2010, we decided to go national; thenceforth, the Living New Deal would cover the entire country – 50 states and several territories.
 This bold step required a rapid scaling up of the project, its web presence, project team and financing.
 First, the website was completely reconstructed in 2011 by Ben Hass with a more elaborate design using Wordpress.
 In 2012, Ben radically overhauled the database and made the map searchable to improve user access to our data.
 In 2013 he redesigned the home page and data storage.

-At the same time, the project team grew in 2011 to include a communications expert, Susan Ives, a fundraising consultant, Adam Kinsey, oral historian and book review editor, Sam Redman, and president of the National New Deal Preservation Association, Harvey Smith.
+At the same time, the project team grew to include a communications expert, Susan Ives, a fundraising consultant, Adam Kinsey, oral historian and book review editor, Sam Redman, and president of the National New Deal Preservation Association, Harvey Smith.
 Meanwhile, Research Assistants Shaina Potts and John Elrick were adding hundreds of new sites to the database and map, mostly from published documents, ramping up the total to over 2000 by Summer 2012.
 Thereafter, significant new donations and grants allowed the Living New Deal to greatly expand its organizational and research capacity.